Dates for Fall 2022 Cougar Move-in:

 - Receive photo approval.

 - Schedule an appointment at www.uh.edu/cougarcard to pick up your card from the Cougar Card Office.

 Lost your Cougar Card and need a replacement?
 All you have to do is pay the $20 lost card replacement fee in AccessUH (Cougar Card icon) and then schedule a time to pick up your card from the Cougar Card Office.
 We encourage you to pick up your card before your scheduled move-in date, so there is no delay in your check-in process.

 Have questions?
 Contact the Cougar Card Office at 832.842.CARD (2273) or firstname.lastname@example.org.

 - Visit AccessUH and click on myHousing to:

-- Get your Cougar Card (student ID).
+- Learn how to get your Cougar Card by uploading your photo.
 The Cougar Card is needed to check in on move-in day.